Holiday rentals in Sherwood Forest

 Sherwood Forest in Nottinghamshire is best known as the home of the legendary outlaw Robin Hood.
 Kings of England used the forest as a hunting ground; today it’s a mixture of public parkland, private estates, historic houses, and log cabins, not to mention Europe’s largest collection of ancient oaks.
 Walking paths and cycling routes crisscross the forest, starting with the National Nature Reserve, a bird watcher’s paradise with hundreds of species including treecreepers and woodpeckers as well as the elusive nightjar.
 Mountain biking trails through Sherwood Pines cater to beginners and experts alike, while the northern area offers a step back in time to the days when this part of the Midlands was home to grand aristocratic families.

-Top things to do in Sherwood Forest
+What are the top things to do in Sherwood Forest?

 The Major Oak